excid3/rails/guides/source/getting_started.md

 end
 ```

-The form can be updated to include a rich text field for editing the description in `app/views/products/_form.html.erb` before the submit button.
+The form can now be updated to include a rich text field for editing the description in `app/views/products/_form.html.erb` before the submit button.

 ```erb
 <%= form_with model: product do |form| %>